 Hope: Waiting for the Messiah.
 This purple candle breaks the darkness to bring light into a broken world.

 Peace: Peace on Earth Good Will Toward Men.
 This purple candle reminds us that peace begins within the hearts of men.

 Love: Love Came Down at Christmas.
 This pink candle reminds us of the great Love that was wrapped up in a baby.
 Jesus was gifted to the world.

 Joy: The World Rejoices at the Good News.
 The final purple candle means that we can rejoice that God has put His great plan of salvation in motion.

-Because Christ came the first time, we can live with hope, peace, joy, and love till He comes again.
+Because Christ came the first time, we can live with hope, peace, love, and joy till He comes again.